 Think of how you might curate the way you dress and present yourself to bring character to your life and work – and, of course, the other way around.
 Suddenly, you will know when you are well put together because it feels good, and you will do well in your chosen role.

 You know when you have arrived, for example, from under-developed taste to developing taste: your choices will become more exciting and, possibly, riskier.
 So, play and keep taking it to the next level, one step at a time.

 ‘Arrival’ means assimilating the disciplines above: you can now support a higher-risk taste because you have (and believe in) yourself.
 This is what leadership is all about – keep at it.
 It gets more tasteful with every new experience, team, interaction and project you undertake.
 Finally, the world is watching and complimenting you on what you do!

 So, I’ll pose a question to my senior colleagues who lament the difficulty of bringing women of all ages back into the workplace:

 Has the time come to recognise that the traditional role of HR-driven recruitment is, perhaps, a bit outdated?

-Should we be focussing on a broader range of soft (personal) skills to help those prized recruits through a transition back into the world of work?
-Should we be offering some aspects of support which were absent pre-pandemic, as opposed to financial recruitment incentives which fail to tap into the range of more personalised experience that I keep on being told is so challenging to reach in this post-pandemic world?
+Should we focus on a broader range of soft (personal) skills to help those prized recruits transition back into the world of work?
+Should we be offering some aspects of support that were absent pre-pandemic, as opposed to financial recruitment incentives that fail to tap into the range of more personalised experiences that I keep being told are so challenging to reach in this new world?
 Things like image and taste really do matter for women (and men) to help with confidence and commitment when transitioning back into the workplace . . . and, indeed, for those who haven’t had the early-life benefits of either a supportive home environment or work experience that has equipped them with the right social skills (and taste!) for the challenges facing the new generation of transformational leaders that we need.